 Art in Ancient Egypt

-The earliest Egyptian artists clearly learned their art from even earlier African artists.
-But, thanks to the Nile River and a strong state government, Egypt was richer than other parts of Africa, and by about 3000 BC artists were able to work longer and harder and make bigger, fancier pieces of art than other African artists.
+September 2016 - The earliest Egyptian artists clearly learned their art from even earlier African artists.
+But, thanks to the Nile River, a strong state government, and being in a good spot for trading with India and West Asia, Egypt was richer than other parts of Africa, and by about 3000 BC artists were able to work longer and harder and make bigger, fancier pieces of art than other African artists.

-Egypt was also closer to West Asia than any other part of Africa, and so Egyptian artists were able to trade ideas and skills with West Asian artists.
+Another thing about Egypt being closer to West Asia than any other part of Africa was that Egyptian artists were able to trade ideas and skills with West Asian artists.
 Slowly Egyptian artists figured out how to build big buildings like the Pyramids, how to make glass and metal, how to use a pottery wheel, and how to carve big stone statues that could stand up on their own.

 But by about 1500 BC, in the time of the New Kingdom, the Pharaohs and other rich Egyptians wanted more and more art, and they couldn't really afford to have their art so carefully made.
 Some of the art became loose and sloppy.
 Or, maybe that's just the style that people liked in the New Kingdom.